 (e) https://support.apple.com/kb/PH21411 (Safari); and

-The Body Lock is committed to preparing our site for the General Data Protection Regulation (GDPR) which went into effect on May 25, 2018.
+The Body Lock is fully committed to the General Data Protection Regulation (GDPR), which came into effect on May 25, 2018.

-We have been actively working toward meeting all obligations outlined in the GDPR toward the handling of EU citizens’ personal data.
+We have been actively working toward meeting all obligations outlined in the GDPR regarding the handling of EU citizens’ personal data.

 If you have an account on this site or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.